Ratched (TV series): Filming

-Filming for the first season took place in early 2019 in Los Angeles and 20th Century Fox Studios.
+Filming took place in early 2019 in Los Angeles and 20th Century Fox Studios.
 One of the filming locations was the historic Adamson House in Malibu.

-Release

-The series premiered on September 18, 2020.

 Reception

 Audience viewership

 In its first week of release, Ratched was ranked number one in the Nielsen ratings, who announced that the show had been viewed for a total of 972 million minutes.
 According to Netflix, the series was viewed by 48 million people in its first four weeks.

 Critical response

 For the first season, review aggregator Rotten Tomatoes collected 96 critic reviews and identified 61% of them as positive, with an average rating of 6.3/10.
 The website's critics consensus states, "Ratched is undeniably stylish, but salacious plot holes and cartoonish characterizations undermine its gorgeous production and committed performances."
 Metacritic assigned the season a weighted average score of 50 out of 100 based on 32 critics, indicating "mixed or average reviews".

 In a 5/5 stars review, Nicholas Barber from BBC Online wrote, "Ratched ratchets up everything, from the deeply colourful design to the Bernard Herrmann-like music to noir-ish soap-opera plotting that drips with sex and violence.
 But it isn't pure camp.
 Romansky's superb scripts keep tight control of the characters and their intertwining stories, and there are some chillingly accurate depictions of brutal 1940s psychiatric treatment.
 Ratched is also oddly big-hearted for such a gruesome series.
 The characters are a crowd of villains, with next to no one who could be classed as heroic, but they are all vulnerable, and most of them are motivated by love – even if that love inspires them to hire a hitman to decapitate an old enemy."
 The Independent's Alexandra Pollard, who rated it 4/5, found the origin story to be "thoughtful and beguiling".

 Darren Franich of Entertainment Weekly gave the series a C− and described the series' clothes as "nice, but they're dressing a corpse."
 Reviewing the series for The Hollywood Reporter, Inkoo Kang wrote that, "The performances are across-the-board fantastic, but Nixon—playing Ratched's love interest—exhibits such frailty, sensuality and decency that her turn ultimately ends up feeling like it belongs in a much better production."
 TVLine wrote that the series "might be [Ryan Murphy's] emptiest effort yet", giving it a D.